 When the clone operation completes, the contents of your local MySQL Git repository appear similar to the following:

 ~$ cd mysql-server ~/mysql-server$ ls client extra mysys storage cmake include packaging strings CMakeLists.txt INSTALL plugin support-files components libbinlogevents README testclients config.h.cmake libbinlogstandalone router unittest configure.cmake libmysql run_doxygen.cmake utilities Docs libservices scripts VERSION Doxyfile-ignored LICENSE share vio Doxyfile.in man sql win doxygen_resources mysql-test sql-common

 Use the git branch -r command to view the remote tracking branches for the MySQL repository.

-To check out a different MySQL branch, run the git checkout command, specifying the branch name.
-For example, to checkout the MySQL 5.6 branch:
+To check out an earlier MySQL branch, run the git checkout command, specifying the branch name.
+For example, to check out the MySQL 5.6 branch:

 ~/mysql-server$ git checkout 5.6 Branch 5.6 set up to track remote branch 5.6 from origin.
 Switched to a new branch '5.6'

 To obtain changes made after your initial setup of the MySQL Git repository, switch to the branch you want to update and issue the

 To examine the commit history, use the